AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 # Normalization {#sec:normalization}

-In this chapter we specify normal forms and implement normalization.
+In this \chname\ we specify normal forms and implement normalization.
 Then, we discuss Kripke models and how normalization can be expressed in terms of them.

 ## Normal terms